irvinm/TST-Active-and-Total-Tabs-Counter/README.md

     - TST Options -> Extra Features via Other Extensions -> Enable "Notify Message from Private Windows" for "TST Active and Total Tabs Counter" -> Restart TST or the browser

 # New features
+- NEW: Added new display option for a simple display of the current window's information only
 - v0.9.9: Added new display option for a more compact list of information
   - Click on the addon badge and either select the original "1 line per window" option or the new "compact view" option to be shown in TST
   - The compact view will be left justified, narrow font, self-adjusting button height, window info text will not wrap, and will dynamically adjust if the sidebar is resized or the number of tabs or windows change